About Photovoltaic upper and lower panels

 - The open circuit voltage of photovoltaic panels is lower than the nominal

-- How to connect photovoltaic panels to heating belts
+- How to connect photovoltaic panels to the power grid